markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 Now you can install Johnny-Five:

-1. Open a command prompt and run the following command in your *johnny_five_intro root directory* (which contains the "package.json" file) : `npm install johnny-five --save`.
+1. From the command prompt run the following command in your *johnny_five_intro root directory* (which contains the "package.json" file) : `npm install johnny-five --save`.

 Your *johnny_five_intro root directory* should now have a sub-directory called _node_modules_.
 This contains the Johnny-Five code and all of it's Node.js dependancies.
 The "package.json" file has also been updated to include a dependancy reference to Johnny-Five.
 This makes your code portable, as running `npm install` in the same directory as a "package.json" file will download all the dependancies described in that file.